Enhancing Productivity with SQL Server Management Studio Shortcuts

 While the default shortcuts in SSMS are incredibly useful, you can take your productivity to the next level by customizing them.
 Here’s how:

-Access the Options Menu:
+- Access the Options Menu: Go to

-> Options
+Tools > Options in SSMS.

 Tips for Mastering SSMS Shortcuts